Noise reduction in qubit readout with a two-mode squeezed interferometer: Experiment Setup

-In our experiment, we form an active interferometer with two nominally identical JPCs, the `entangler' and `analyzer', by connecting their signal and idler ports \cite{Flurin2012} (Fig.~\ref{fig: Experiment_setup}).
+In our experiment, we form an active interferometer with two nominally identical JPCs, the `entangler' and `analyzer', by directionally connecting their signal and idler ports \cite{Flurin2012} (Fig.~\ref{fig:Experiment_setup}).
 Uncorrelated vacuum noise enters the interferometer via the inputs of the entangler JPC, which transforms them into highly correlated, two-mode squeezed vacuum traveling along the two arms of the interferometer.
 These two paths recombine and interfere with each other in the analyzer JPC, generating outputs controlled by the gains and relative pump phase of the two JPCs.
-The input is doubly amplified with zero relative pump phase between the two JPCs (yielding a net amplifier with power gain $G_e G_a$), while a $\pi$ relative pump phase will cause the analyzer JPC to de-amplify the output of the entangler JPC.
-In the absence of loss and added noise, the output of the interferometer will return to uncorrelated vacuum if the gains of the two JPCs are matched and their pump phases are different by $\pi$.
+If both JPCs' pumps are applied with zero relative pump phase the signal is simplify amplified twice, while a $180^{\circ}$ relative pump phase will cause the analyzer JPC to de-amplify the output of the entangler JPC.
+In the absence of loss and added noise, the output of the interferometer will return to uncorrelated vacuum if the gains of the two JPCs are matched and their pump phases are different by $180^{\circ}$.

-We use the interferometer to read out a qubit by interrupting the upper arm with a microwave cavity, which in turn is dispersively coupled to a transmon qubit, as shown in Fig.~\ref{fig: Experiment_setup}.
-To achieve a better SNR than qubit readout with coherent light input and phase-preserving amplification (CS + PP), the dispersive phase shift due to interaction with the qubit-cavity system must be either close to zero or $\pi$, which correspond to the qubit-cavity dispersive shift $\chi$ being much smaller or larger than the cavity linewidth $\kappa$ ~\cite{Barzanjeh2014}.
-In our experiment, we design the quit-cavity system to be in the small dispersive shift regime with $\chi/\kappa = 0.22$ which is favorable for fast readout (see supplementary for the parameters of the experiment).
+We use the interferometer to read out a qubit by interrupting the upper arm with a microwave cavity, which in turn is dispersively coupled to a transmon qubit, as shown in Fig.~\ref{fig:Experiment_setup}.
+To achieve a superior SNR compared to qubit readout with coherent state input and phase-preserving amplification (CS + PP), the dispersive phase shift due to interaction with the qubit-cavity system must be either close to 0 or $\pi$, which correspond to the qubit-cavity dispersive shift $\chi$ being much smaller or larger than the cavity linewidth $\kappa$ \cite{Barzanjeh2014}.
+In our experiment, we design the quit-cavity system to have $\chi/\kappa = 0.19$, which satisfies this requirement while also being favorable for fast readout (see Section \ref{sec:Exp_params} for all the parameters of the experiment).